lyrx/gotcha/tutorial.md

 The app runs **inside the browser**.
 So there is no server backend, except gateways giving access to p2p networks like IPFS or Stellar.
-The fact that there is no server backend cannot overestimated, as the advantages coming from this are really enourmous.
+The fact that there is no server backend cannot overestimated, as the advantages coming from this are really big.

-There is no need to set up and maintain a server infrastructure.
+There will no longer be the need to set up and maintain a server infrastructure.
 Today many huge sites work exactly the opposite way: Huge application servers are providing the needed application logic.
-There are often numerous databases involved, plenty of backend services that can interact with each other in complex ways.
+Often there are numerous databases involved, and plenty of backend services are interacting with each other in complex ways.

-The client server communication in such conventional web applications is never easy.
+Also, the client server communication in such conventional web applications is never easy.
-There always need to
+There is always the need to
-be  one ore more protocols defining that communication process, and it can never be completely standardized.
-So it will remain  at least partly application specific.
-So it is a huge effort to maintain the client server interaction, and the task returns with each new web application.
-Of course, existing web frameworks can be used to get over that problem.
-But those frameworks often impose other resistrictions and other problems.
+have one ore more protocols defining that communication process.
+These can never be completely standardized. and will remain  at least partly application specific.

+So  a huge effort is required to set up and maintain client server interaction.
+The task will return with each new web application. -- Of course, existing web frameworks can be used.
+But they often impose new resistrictions and new problems.

-The main drawback of the conventional approach to web applications is the amount of programming that needs to be done.
-The work (and the cost) isgreatly reduced, as soon as you find a solution that works with browser applications and p2p networks only!
+But the main drawback of the conventional approach is the amount of programming needed.
+The work load (and the cost) will decrease significantly, as soon as you find a solution that works with a browser and p2p networks only!
 Normally, with p2p networks you get a generic and ready to use communication API.
-It will never be specific to your new application, but you will soon learn that
+It will never be specific to your new application, but you will soon learn that it can serve your needs very well.
+Also modern Javascript environments have evolved into a mighty infrastructure as well: They offer an enormous number of additional libraries.